I think as fashion business owners that we miss out on too many cool ideas because we worry too much in the beginning about how to make them happen.

 Just don’t let yourself get there too quickly!

-Don’t skip the dreaming, it’s the most important part.
+Don’t skip the dreaming, it’s a really important part.

 Lots of love and encouragement,